Mechanical Engineering

 The mechanical engineering degree is designed for students interested in applying engineering, physics and material science techniques to research, design, develop, analyze, build and test mechanical and thermal systems.
 Students learn fundamentals of engineering materials, solid and fluid mechanics, thermodynamics, system dynamics, and control to analyze and design machines for various applications.

-Learn more about Engineering and Physics
+Learn more about the Engineering and Physics Department

 Why study mechanical engineering at Harding?